Tips to Help Brides Know When They Should Pass On a Dress

 Like your everyday wardrobe, your wedding dress should reflect your own personal style, taste, and preferences.
 And you will know if a dress is your style or not based on how confident and comfortable you feel in it.

 Don’t opt for an elaborate ball gown if your heart is set on a sweet and simple design.
 If your mind keeps going back to another dress when you’re trying on gowns, then that other dress is probably “the one.”

 Or, if you have the perfect style in mind, but you can’t find it yet, don’t give up and settle for anything less.
-Bridal consultants at wedding shops can help you find a dress to suit your unique style – the best bridal consultants will suggest you try every style to make sure you feel amazing in the one you choose to wear.
+Bridal stylists at wedding shops can help you find a dress to suit your unique style – the best bridal stylists will suggest you try every style to make sure you feel amazing in the one you choose to wear.

 Trust Your Instincts!

 There are good gut feelings and bad gut feelings.
 So beware if you have any sense of doubt about a dress, like an uncertain worry.
 But if you feel really excited about a dress and you can’t stop smiling as you watch yourself try it on in the mirror, then this is probably your gut giving you the go-ahead to say yes to the dress.

 If at any point you feel overwhelmed when shopping for your wedding dress, go home, relax, and go back to the bridal shop the next day.
 Giving yourself time to clear your head will help you make decisions well and without clouded judgement.